saeed-sufi/md/docker.md

 * Make sure to give the node user permisions for copying files: `COPY --chown=node:node . .`.
 This might not be required for all apps but it's a best practice to do it since some apps may run into permission problems.

+* A temporary solution for node app to listen for linux signals:
+`docker run --init -d node-app`

 * To perform a gracefull shutdown of you node app in a contaier, add this code in your node app: https://github.com/BretFisher/docker-mastery-for-nodejs/blob/4cd605de4e80f002d7ce876c0e20cd93564f9481/sample-graceful-shutdown/sample.js

+* Docker manages multiple `replicas` or `tasks` of node which means it can run multiple instance of node.
+In fact, multiple containers will run off the same image.

+* Docker uses linux signals to stop app (SIGINT / SIGTERM / SIGKILL).